tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <p>Generally, the quality of the print was poorer compared to the one printed by the Creality printer.
 Here are the detailed test results measured by the caliper:</p>
 <ul>
 <li>Dimension accuracy: +0.1mm (x,y,z)</li>
-<li>Clearance (calculated by measuring holes' sizes): 0.4mm - 0.6mm, which means tolerance is around 0.2 - 0.3mm</li>
+<li>Tolerance (calculated by measuring holes' sizes): 0.25 - 0.3mm, which means minimum clearance is around 0.5 - 0.6mm</li>
 <li>Minimum hole size: up to 0.7mm.
 Smaller than this, the printer ignored the walls and printed a big hole.</li>
 <li>Minimum wall thickness: 0.1mm</li>
 <li>Minimum distance between walls: 0.3mm</li>